MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 ## Key design strategies

-Within a specific workload, optimizing data costs refers to reducing the expenses associated with storing and managing data.
+Within a specific workload, you optimize data costs by reducing the expenses associated with storing and managing data.
 There are various strategies and best practices to minimize data storage and processing costs.
 The goal is to align data costs with data priority.
-You need to assign cost tiers to types of data, based on their importance or frequency of access.
+You need to assign cost tiers to types of data based on their importance or frequency of access.

 The primary drivers for the cost of workload data are access frequency, access latency, and storage amount.
-The following guidance contains strategies for optimizing costs across these main costs drivers.
+The following guidance contains strategies for optimizing costs across these main cost drivers.

 ### Take an inventory of data

 Before you can optimize the cost of your data, you need to generate an inventory of data.
 Examine data access and determine its importance within your workload and its operations.
-Identify which data is accessed frequently which data is accessed less frequently.
+Identify which data is accessed frequently and which data is accessed less frequently.

 The following inventory actions can help you allocate storage resources effectively:

 - *Collect data access information:* Conduct a data audit to identify and catalog all data stores.
 Determine the value of data sets based on their importance to business operations, return on investment, and frequency of use.
 Gather access logs, usage metrics, or analytics from your data storage solutions.

 - *Identify data types:* Categorize data based on its type, such as personal data, financial data, intellectual property, or operational data.
 Understand the sensitivity and criticality of each data type.

 - *Identify access patterns:* Identify the patterns in data access, such as daily, weekly, or monthly usage patterns.
 You should understand latency, file sizes, and data freshness requirements associated with that data.

 ### Prioritize data

-Data prioritization is the process of categorizing and assigning importance levels to types of data, based on their sensitivity and criticality.
+Data prioritization is the process of categorizing and assigning importance levels to types of data based on their sensitivity and criticality.
 Data priority should align with the importance of the environment.
 For example, production data is more important than preproduction data.

 Assess the importance of various types of data to your workload by using these steps:

 1. *Define priority levels:* Establish priority levels for data (such as high, medium, and low) based on its value to the organization, regulatory requirements, and potential effect of data loss.
 The goal is to align data priority to the appropriate data solution.

 1. *Assign labels:* Label each data set with its sensitivity and criticality.
 You can apply labels at the row, column, or file level, depending on the data structure and usage.
 For databases, you can use a special tool to label and relate the sensitivity and criticality of data to specific rows and columns.
 This approach provides granular control over the management and access of data.

 ### Optimize data management